A Bitter-Sweet Heritage? Sugar, Slavery and the 18th Century British Landscape.

 Victoria Perry works for the architects and historic building consultants Donald Insall Associates and teaches at the Bartlett School of Architecture, University College London where she completed her RIBA-award winning PhD in 2010.
 She has spoken extensively about her research on the links between the eighteenth century Caribbean and British architecture and landscape in Britain, the USA , the Caribbean and India.

-More Events in the East midlands Listings MORE
+More East midlands Listings MORE